gapd-data-lab/batidas-app/instructions_for_app_batidas.md

      - Upon clicking the "Generate" button:
        - Load and filter the data based on user inputs.
        - If the filtered data is not empty:
-         - Calculate the weighted average of percentage differences.
+         - Calculate the weighted average of percentage differences considering the relative weights.
          - Generate a histogram using the weighted averages.
          - Display the histogram and offer the option to download it as a PNG.
          - Create and display a table of relevant statistics, with the option to download it as a CSV file.
+         - The table should include statistics both **with** and **without** outliers, such as:
+           - Number of batches.
+           - Mean, median, and counts for different percentage ranges (e.g., between 3% and 5%, above 7%).

 10. **Function Calls**:
     - Ensure the `main()` function is called when the script runs, using: